top of page

 This includes:

-• Reflecting on your work
+• Reflecting on your work - required reflections after every practical exam

-• Identifying your strengths
+• Identifying your strengths - after practical & theoretical lessons

-• Setting goals
+• Setting goals - after every lesson

-• Tracking improvement
+• Tracking improvement - end of day

-• Giving and getting peer feedback
+• Giving and getting peer feedback/feedforward - during practice

 Why Self-Directed Learning Is Important